-All of this being said, we must always remember that we are NOT God.
+This being said, we must always remember that we are NOT God.
 We are not more intelligent than God.
 (We should be humble about what we think we know.)
 We are not more powerful than God.
 (We are not the author of creation, but simply its stewards.)
 We are not more perfect than God.
 (God is absolute perfection and holiness.
 We are imperfect sinners.)
 We are not unlimited like God.
 (We are finite creatures bound by time and space.)
 I could go on and on, but we should realize that in a side by side comparison, the scales weigh immeasurably in God’s favor.
 We are creatures, pure and simple.

 As humans, often because of pride and other defects in our human nature, we create false gods.
 We project things on God that we would like to see, but that do not actually reflect the way God is.

-The following is a list that I created describing some of these false gods.
+The following is a list I created describing some of these false gods.
 There may be many more that can be added.
 However, we need to eliminate our distorted concepts of god (our false gods) and attempt to grasp the true image of God revealed to us in the Person of Jesus.

 Do you ever worship these false gods instead of the real, true God?